David Munn, MD

 (706) 721-4804

-Basic-science studies of the role of the PTEN-phosphatase pathway in Tregs, including the regulation of the suppressor phenotype vs. destabilization and reprogramming during inflammation.
+Basic-science studies of the role of the indoleamine 2,3-dioxygenase pathway in Tregs, including the regulation of the suppressor phenotype vs. destabilization and reprogramming during inflammation.
 The translational goal of these studies is to develop orally-bioavailable small-molecule inhibitors drugs to block this novel immune-checkpoint and destabilize Tregs in tumors.

 Basic and pre-clinical studies of immune response to dying tumor cells after chemotherapy; and synergy between conventional chemotherapy and novel forms of immunotherapy targeting Tregs and DCs.

-Design and immune-monitoring of Phase I and Phase II clinical trials of IDO-inhibitor drugs in combination with chemotherapy, radiation and checkpoint blockade.
-These include trials in both adult patients and first-in-children pediatric trials, in conjunction with the Pediatric Immunotherapy Service and Dr. Theodore Johnson.
+Design and immune-monitoring of Phase I and Phase II clinical trials of IDO-inhibitor drugs in combination with chemotherapy, radiation and BTK-inhibitor drugs.
+These include first-in-children pediatric trials, in conjunction with the Pediatric Immunotherapy Service and Dr. Theodore Johnson.

 Sharma MD, Shinde R, McGaha TL, Huang L, Holmgaard RB, Wolchok JD, Mautino MR, Celis E, Sharpe AH, Francisco LM, Powell JD, Yagita H, Mellor AL, Blazar BR, Munn DH*.
 The PTEN pathway in Tregs is a critical driver of the suppressive tumor microenvironment.
 Science Advances 1, e1500845 (Nov., 2015)